 Have you ever been watching a baptism and asked yourself in the midst of all the sharing and dunking and cheering, “Why all the fuss?”
 You’re not alone.
 Like many facets of Christianity, baptism has its share of mystery.
 But mystery need not yield to confusion.
 Below we explain why baptism is important and what Apex believes it represents.
-At the bottom of the page is a link to a form if you would like to express interest in being baptized.

 Why? | Covenant